Quantum Entanglement Fidelity Calculator

 Provide the elapsed time in microseconds.

-This is the time interval since the state was created or since it last underwent an operation that effectively "refreshes" its coherence (such as entanglement purification or swapping).
+This is the time interval since the state was created or since it last underwent an operation that effectively refreshes its coherence, such as purification, swapping, or another control sequence that resets your practical timing window.

 Run the estimate.